 - Implementation Measure 4.1.4.v Site development standards and performance criteria have been developed for determining the approval of specific densities within each district.
 Densities may be increased through the Planned Development process to provide for meeting special needs (e.g., low/moderate income, elderly, or handicapped).
 Site development standards, performance criteria, density flexibility and other standards may be established for specific areas in legislative Master Plans. - Implementation Measure 4.1.4.w These Implementation Measures shall not be administered in such a manner as to violate other provisions of this Plan. - Implementation Measure 4.1.4.x Apartments and mobile homes are to be located to produce an optimum living environment for the occupants and surrounding residential areas.
-Development criteria includes: - 1.
-Buffering by means of landscaping, fencing, and distance from conflicting uses. - 2.
+Development criteria includes:

+- 1. Buffering by means of landscaping, fencing, and distance from conflicting uses. - 2.
 Compatibility of design, recognizing the architectural differences between apartment buildings and houses. - 3.
 On-site recreation space as well as pedestrian and bicycle access to parks, schools, mass transit stops and convenience shopping. - 4.
 The siting of buildings to minimize the visual effects of parking areas and to increase the availability of privacy and natural surveillance for security. - Implementation Measure 4.1.4.y Housing units shall be designed, constructed, and maintained so that the community is assured of safe, sanitary, and convenient living conditions in dwellings that are sound, energy efficient, and attractive in their appearance.
 Conservation of housing resources shall be encouraged through code enforcement, renovation, and rehabilitation of the existing housing stock. - Implementation Measure 4.1.4.z The City shall continue to apply a minimum density standard to all zones allowing residential use, such that all development, including subdivisions, will result in the eventual build-out of 80 percent or more of the maximum number of dwelling units per net acre permitted by the zoning designation for a given development.
 The minimum density requirement does not apply inside areas designated by the City as open spaces or significant resource sites.
-The maximum-zoned density does not include the density bonus for zones that allow them. - Implementation Measure 4.1.4.aa The City will continue to allow partitioning or subdividing where existing lot sizes are two or more times that of the minimum lot size in the Development Code, and all other applicable requirements are met. - Implementation Measure 4.1.4.bb The City allows the construction of one accessory dwelling unit with any detached or attached single family dwelling that is permitted to be built in any zone, subject to standards in the Land Development Code or density and size standards in Neighborhood Plans, Stage II Development Plans or Final Development Plans.
-Regulations of such units include size, architectural design to match the primary unit on the site, and parking requirements.
-[Amended by Ord.
-676, 3/3/10]

-Implementation Measure 4.1.4.cc In order to encourage originality, flexibility, and innovation in land development, and minimize monotonous standardized subdivisions, all subdivisions over two acres in size require Planned Development review (P.D.R.).
-Multi-plexes and single-family attached units may also be approved as part of a planned development.

-Implementation Measure 4.1.4.dd Continue the development of a renewal program to update/upgrade the "Old Town" area of Wilsonville.
+The maximum-zoned density does not include the density bonus for zones that allow them.
+To support housing variety, accessory dwelling units and middle housing are subject to density exemptions or housing typespecific density limits, which are defined and further delineated in the standards for the different residential zoning districts. - Implementation Measure 4.1.4.aa The City will continue to allow partitioning or subdividing where existing lot sizes are two or more times that of the minimum lot size in the Development Code, and all other applicable requirements are met. - Implementation Measure 4.1.4.bb The City allows the construction of one accessory dwelling unit with any detached single-family dwelling unit or townhouse unit on a lot meeting the minimum lot size for detached single-family, subject to standards in the Land Development Code.
+Regulations of such units include size requirements.
+[Amended by Ord. #825, 10/15/18] - Implementation Measure 4.1.4.cc In order to encourage originality, flexibility, and innovation in land development, and minimize monotonous standardized subdivisions, all subdivisions over two acres in size require Planned Development review (P.D.R.). - Implementation Measure 4.1.4.dd Continue the development of a renewal program to update/upgrade the "Old Town" area of Wilsonville.